rdeodoo/odoo-toolbox/code-playbook/README.md

   ```
   This won't be clickable when debugging code locally, adding complexity for no
   reason.\
-  Those "links" will only be turned into clickable links on Github.\
+  Those "links" will only be turned into clickable links on GitHub.\
   Use full path instead, with markdown, see below.
 - Use `markdown`, it makes your commit message easier to read, remove "noise"
   from it and allow you to easily follow the "72 max chars" rule for commit